Ryz0nd/v4-abacus/README.md

 # Web #

-Abacuas generates Javascript and Typescript files with the following command:
+Abacus generates Javascript and Typescript files with the following command:

 > ./gradlew assembleJsPackage